MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -AuthenticationProvider
-Defines the authentication provider(s) that applies to the Web application.
+Defines the authentication provider(s) that applies to the web application.

 ```yaml
 Type: SPAuthenticationProviderPipeBind[]